 Fixing A The Leak: What You Shouldn't Do

 Unfortunately, sometimes prevention is impossible, and the damage is already done.
 Where do we go from here?
 The temptation to just do all of this yourself can be strong if you're an active homeowner who enjoys DIYing most things around the house.

 Why not fill the holes with tape and hardware covers to avoid leaks?
 “What could possibly go wrong?” you may be thinking.
 Well, many things.

 There is a good chance you may not know what you're doing, or worse, you don't know how to climb up to a roof properly.
 You don’t want to hurt yourself, and you don’t need to go through that risk.

 You should consult a professional roofer when diagnosing and repairing your roof.

-What Can Happen if a Roof Leak Isn't Fixed
+What Can Happen If It Isn't Fixed

 Roof leaks shouldn’t be ignored, even if they only happen sometimes.
 Here are common consequences of not repairing a roof leak: